fuadidendi/esp32-web-gpio-control-espidf/README.md

 ## How it works

-When any user try to access this web server through an IP address, ESP32 SPIFFS web server respond to this HTTP request with a simple HTML and CSS files that represents LED control buttons, LED status, title ‘ESP32 WEB GPUO CONTROL’ and a lamp symbol.
+When any user try to access this web server through an IP address, ESP32 SPIFFS web server respond to this HTTP request with a simple HTML and CSS files that represents LED control buttons, LED status, title ‘ESP32 WEB GPIO CONTROL’ and a lamp symbol.
 During program startup, HTML/CSS file content reads from SPI flash and save in a buffer.

 There are three LED Control with two buttons on the GUI that is “ON” button and “OFF” button.
 User will be able to control ESP32 GPIO through these buttons.